-Biden’s Climate Law Is Ending 40 Years of Hands-off Government
+Biden’s Climate Law Is Ending 40 Years of Hands-Off Government

 But consider the world if even a few of the IRA’s policies do succeed.
 Electricity will be cheap and plentiful, much of it coming from farms of U.S.-made solar panels or offshore wind turbines.
 Across the Great Lakes, new steel refineries will be producing zero-carbon steel for export to Europe; a new fleet of factories, stretching across the West, will use nuclear energy to capture carbon from the air and store it in rocks below the subsurface.
 Air pollution will have fallen substantially, meaning that fewer Americans will die of heart attacks or lung disease every year, and fewer children will have asthma attacks.
 The Fortune 500 might still include Apple or Exxon, but it will also encompass EV makers, green-hydrogen producers, and carbon-removal specialists.
 “We are about to have a huge new set of vested interests who want the economy to be clean and benefit from that.
 We’ve literally never had that before,” Freed told me.

 For decades, when environmentalists imagined an America that had begun to solve climate change, they pictured many of the trappings of post-industrial urban liberalism: bike trails, micro-grids, and organic farms.
 No doubt that stuff will exist in a decarbonizing world—and in fact one of the next fights for the climate movement will be to loosen the chokehold that cars have on American cities.
-But the revelation of the IRA is that decarbonizing the United States may require re-industrializing it.
+But the revelation of the IRA is that decarbonizing the United States may require reindustrializing it.
 A net-zero America may have more refineries, more factories, and more goods production than a fossil-fueled America—while also having cheaper cars, healthier air, and fewer natural disasters.
 And once the U.S. gets there, then it can keep going: It can set an example for the world that a populous, affluent country can reduce its emissions while enjoying all the trappings of modernity, and it can export its cheap zero-carbon technologies abroad, helping reduce the approximately 88 percent of annual carbon pollution that it does not cause.

 And that is the IRA’s biggest idea, its biggest hypothesis: that America can improve its standard of living and preserve its global preeminence while ruthlessly eliminating carbon pollution; that climate change, actually, doesn’t change everything, and that in fact it can be addressed by changing as little as possible.
 This hypothesis has already proved itself out in one important way, which is that the IRA passed, and the previous 30 years of climate proposals did not.
 Now comes the real test.